 Introduction to Selenium WebDriver:

-Earlier in this series we published tutorials which focused more on Selenium IDE and its various aspects.
-We introduced the tool and discussed about its features.
+Earlier in this series, we published tutorials which focused more on Selenium IDE and its various aspects.
+We introduced the tool and discussed its features.
 We also constructed a few scripts using Selenium IDE and Firebug.
 From there we moved on to different types of web elements available and their locating strategies.

 Now that we are well versed with Selenium IDE, let us move our learning curve towards creating more advanced automation scripts using Selenium WebDriver.
 WebDriver is one of the most compelling automation testing tools.
 Let us discuss it in detail.

 Selenium RC in aggregation with WebDriver API is known as Selenium 2.0.
 Selenium was so developed in order to support dynamic web pages and Ajax calls.
-It also supports various drivers to exercise web based mobile testing.
+It also supports various drivers to exercise web-based mobile testing.

 WebDriver makes direct calls to the Web browser and the entire test script is executed in this fashion.
 WebDriver uses the browsers support and capabilities to automation.